yellows8/3dshax/README.md

 * v9.3
 * v9.5
 * v9.6
+* v10.0 FIRM is not supported due to changes in Process9 main() (or at minimum anyway).

 The above doesn't really apply for functionality where addresses are located on-the-fly, unless specificly mentioned otherwise.